Disentangled and Self-Explainable Node Representation Learning: Conclusions

 \section{Conclusions}

 We present \approach, a novel framework for generating self-explainable unsupervised node embeddings.
-To build our framework, we design new objective functions that ensure structural faithfulness, dimensional explainability, and structural disentanglement.
+To build our framework, we design new objective functions that ensure connectivity preservation, dimensional explainability, and structural disentanglement.
 Unlike traditional GNN explanation methods that typically extract a subgraph from a node's local neighborhood, \approach introduces a paradigm shift by learning node embeddings where each dimension captures an independent structural feature of the input graph.
 Additionally, we propose new metrics to evaluate the human interpretability of explanations, analyze the influence of spatial structures and node positions on latent features, and apply post-hoc feature attribution methods to derive task-specific instance-wise explanations.
+Our results show that interpretable node representations for graphs can be obtained by disentangling topological substructures across embedding dimensions.
+Additionally, the most important node features identified by post-hoc techniques aligns with the true explanation subgraphs.
+These findings mark a significant step toward human-centric evaluations of node embeddings, pointing to critical directions for future work in advancing human-in-the-loop validations in graph feature learning.